 The best guess is the rusty nail was invented at the 1937 British Industries Fair and lived on in Britain for a couple more decades as the B.I.F. or a Drambuie and Scotch.
-It fell out of favor in Britain during the late 50s early 60s, but grew in favor in the USA during that same time.
-In the United States it was called a Rusty Nail and one of go to drinks of the Rat Pack.
-Solidifying it to Americans as a cool drink to drink to order.
-No one really knows why its called a rusty nail in the United States.
-There are a few guesses and fun sounding stories as to how it got its name.
-Like a bar tender loosing his spoon and using a rusty nail to stir the drink, or some folks saying it could cure tetanus, but obviously those are silly not true.
+It fell out of favor in Britain during the late 50s early 60s but grew in popularity in the USA during that same time.
+In the United States, it was called a Rusty Nail and one of the go-to drinks of the Rat Pack.
+They were solidifying it to Americans as a cool drink to order.
+No one knows why it’s called a rusty nail in the United States.
+There are a few guesses and fun-sounding stories about how it got its name.
+Like a bar, tender to lose his spoon and use a rusty nail to stir the drink, or some folks saying it could cure tetanus, but those are silly, not true.

 Download The Official Vintage American Cocktails App